MacintoshGarden/ucanet-server/INSTALL.md

 # Installation Example
-In this example, the installation is made on a Linux server inside the home folder of the user ucanet.
+In this example, the installation is made on a Linux server inside the home folder of the user ucanet - but running as root(!).
 Make sure to set up the ucanet.ini properly, check further down for the default conf stuff.

 Living under the assumption that Python is already installed.